EvaEtah/Data-Analytics-/README.md

 # Portfolio Projects
 Python #1

-Analyzing the Factors Contributing to the Success of a Movie
+Movie Analysis: Analyzing the Factors Contributing to the Success of a Movie
 Code: Analyzing the Factors Contributing to the Success of a Movie.ipynb

 Goal: To determine what factors contribute the most to a movie's success.